Abdominoplasty - Tummy Tuck Surgery

 • Eliminated rashes and irritation from overhanging folds of abdominal skin

-Am I a Tummy Tuck Candidate?
+Am I A Tummy Tuck Candidate?

 In general, good tummy tuck candidates: